factorhouse/cronut/README.md

 Given a simple Integrant configuration of two jobs and four triggers.

-Job Two is executed on multiple schedules as defined by the latter three triggers.
+Job Two executes on multiple schedules as defined by the latter three triggers.

 ````clojure
 {:test.job/one     {}